 Frequently Asked Caffeine Pills & Pre-Workout Questions

-Studies have shown that caffeine can benefit exercise.
-Most athletes do use caffeine in some form or another to provide them with energy for their workouts.
+Caffeine can be important for working out, as numerous studies have shown that it can benefit exercise in more ways than one.
+Most athletes use caffeine in some form to provide them with energy for their workouts.

-Yes, you can take it with or without food.
-If it ends up upsetting your stomach, make sure you’re taking it with food.
+Yes, you can take caffeine on an empty stomach.
+However, if it ends up upsetting your stomach, make sure you’re taking it with food.

-You can buy them through Amazon, at health stores, or online.
+You can buy caffeine pills through Amazon, at health stores, pharmacies, or online.

-One serving of C4 pre-workout has about 150mg of caffeine - which is a good amount and will provide that extra boost during exercise.
+One serving of C4 pre-workout has 150 mg of caffeine anhydrous, which is a decent amount for a great deal of people, and will provide that extra boost during exercise.

 Conclusion